PX4/PX4-Devguide/en/qgc/video_streaming.md

 To enable to stream the video from the camera via the Odroid C1 to the QGroundControl that runs on a computer it is not required to follow this section.
 However, it is shown here because setting up the Odroid C1 as an access point allows to use the system in a stand-alone fashion.
 The TP-LINK TL-WN722N is used as a WiFi module.

-In the ensuing steps it is assumed that the Odroid C1 assigns the name wlan0 to your WiFi module.
+In the following steps it is assumed that the Odroid C1 assigns the name wlan0 to your WiFi module.
 Change all occurrences of wlan0 to the appropriate interface if different (e.g. wlan1).

 ### Onboard Computer as Access Point